What is the REACH study?

-The reason for requiring that women be using a contraceptive for at least two months prior to enrollment was to allow enough time for initial side effects to subside before beginning use of the dapivirine ring or oral PrEP.
+Participants were required to be using a contraceptive for at least two months prior to enrollment to allow enough time for initial side effects to subside before beginning use of the dapivirine ring or oral PrEP.
 In this way, researchers – and participants – would be more certain that any side effects or changes that occur during product use were due to the ring or PrEP and not the contraceptive.

 What did participation in the study involve?

-How are participants supported to use the ring and oral PrEP?
+How were participants supported to use the ring and oral PrEP?

 As part of REACH, study participants received ongoing support and counseling focused on helping them to use their assigned (or chosen) product as best they could.
 Every monthly visit included a meeting with a counselor, and participants could also choose from a menu of additional forms of support, including daily text messages or weekly check-ins by phone, having a “Peer Buddy” and adherence support groups.
-At some sessions, participants receive their individual adherence test results as a way to help facilitate discussion about adherence and how it relates to HIV risk reduction.
+At some sessions, participants received their individual adherence test results as a way to help facilitate discussion about adherence and how it relates to HIV risk reduction.
 Results were presented in terms of the participant’s likely level of HIV prevention – either low, medium or high – and without judgement.
-No matter what the results suggests, counselors provide encouragement and offer to help in whatever way they can.
-Study participants are also encouraged to be open with study staff about any concerns or difficulties they may have.
-If participants aren’t willing or able to use the ring or oral PrEP, researchers want to understand why so that other measures of support might be considered.
-At the same time, the study intends to help participants recognize that these products won’t be for everyone, and the reasons why are just as important for researchers to understand.
+No matter what the results suggested, counselors provided encouragement and offered to help in whatever way they could.
+Study participants were also encouraged to be open with study staff about any concerns or difficulties they may have.
+If participants weren’t willing or able to use the ring or oral PrEP, researchers wanted to understand why so that other measures of support might be considered.
+At the same time, the study intended to help participants recognize that these products won’t be for everyone, and the reasons why were just as important for researchers to understand.

-What measures are being taken to ensure the safety of study participants?
+What measures were taken to ensure the safety of study participants?